-The Missisquoi County Museum’s collection numbers over 30,000 items.
-Unique to the collection are objects and documents belonging to the United Empire Loyalists and their descendants; information and objects from the Fenian Raids of 1866 and 1870; photographs, ledgers, diaries and letters from the surrounding communities; early 20th century agricultural machinery and tools housed in the Walbridge Barn site; and merchandise from the 1940s housed in Hodge’s general store.
+The Missisquoi County Museum maintains an impressive collection of historical artefacts.
+Unique to the collection are objects and documents belonging to the United Empire Loyalists and their descendants; information and objects from the Fenian Raids of 1866 and 1870; photographs, ledgers, diaries and letters from the surrounding communities; early 20th century agricultural machinery and tools housed in the Walbridge Barn site; and merchandise from the 1940s housed in Hodge’s General Store.

 Donation of objects

 Please note that we will not accept any donations of artefacts during this time of the Covid-19 pandemic.

 Would you like to make a donation?
 Please e-mail photographs of the item(s) along with a description and other information about each object; name of the original owner and a brief history of the object if possible.
 If you live locally, bring your item(s) directly to the Missisquoi County Museum during regular business hours.